 1. A student, who plans to take the M.S. comprehensive exam, must submit a formal request to the Graduate Program Assistant by the deadline announced by the Graduate Program.

 2. The Graduate Committee will review the exams in a timely manner and make recommendations for ME Faculty's approval.

-3. Students are recommended to take the ME graduate and undergraduate courses offered during the Fall and Winter quarters to prepare for the exam.
+3. Students are recommended to take the ME graduate and undergraduate courses to prepare for the exam.